tighten/mailthief/readme.md

 MailThief is a fake mailer for Laravel applications (5.0+) that makes it easy to test mail without actually sending any emails.

+#### Note:
+Due to changes in the way mail testing is handled by Laravel; MailThief is not needed for recent versions of the framework.
+As such, MailThief will remain at Laravel 5.5.

 ## Quickstart

 Installation: